 If you would like to learn as much as you can while you’re there, there’s a tour of the remains that are guided by an archaeologist.
 You’ll skip the ticket line and long wait and get a personalized 2-hour tour of the ancient site.
 This tour will give you an up-close view of the preserved frescoes, mosaics, and architecture while learning about the history of Pompeii and Mount Vesuvius.

-Traveling south from Pompeii towards Sorrento as you’re driving the Amalfi Coast, you’ll have a chance to admire incredible views of Sorrento’s beautiful limestone buildings, perched up on the high cliffs above the Tyrrhenian Sea.
+Travelling south from Pompeii towards Sorrento as you’re driving the Amalfi Coast, you’ll have a chance to admire incredible views of Sorrento’s beautiful limestone buildings perched up on the high cliffs above the Tyrrhenian Sea.

-Be sure to stop along the way and take in the views as you please – another benefit of road tripping!
-If you really want to take advantage of the scenery, then you can add a guided hike of the Path of the Gods to your Amalfi Coast itinerary.
+Be sure to stop along the way and take in the views as you please – another benefit of road-tripping!
+If you really want to take advantage of the scenery, add a guided hike of the Path of the Gods to your Amalfi Coast itinerary.

 Exploring Sorrento is best done on foot.
 Strolling from one side of town to another will take you 1-2 hours, but we would advise that you give yourself at least 1 day to properly explore Sorrento’s culture.
 The old section of Sorrento is great for getting lost in the narrow alleyways and stopping in small shops along Via San Cesareo.

 You’ll find lemons in a lot of local dishes, from mains to desserts and, most importantly, in traditional Italian lemon liqueur –Limoncello.
-Produced mainly in Southern Italy, this unique, zesty sweet liquor is traditionally served as an after-dinner digestive.
-Any restaurant in Sorrento will have Limoncello on the menu, so give it a try and make sure to bring lots back for friends and family – it’s dirt cheap and makes for a great souvenir!
+Produced mainly in Southern Italy, this unique, refreshing lemon liqueur is traditionally served as an after-dinner digestive.
+Any restaurant in Sorrento will have Limoncello on the menu.
+So, give it a try and make sure to bring lots back for friends and family.
+It’s dirt cheap and makes for a great souvenir!

 Your next stop along the coast is Positano, known as the most picturesque town along the Amalfi Coast, Italy.
 Its vibrant pink, orange, and yellow buildings add contrast to the blue waters, creating surreal postcard views.

-Positano’s roads run from the top of the hills down to the beach with plenty of stairways along the way.
-There isn’t really too much to do in Positano, other than explore the narrow alleyways, peek into luxury boutiques, or unwind with a cup of tea or coffee and a slice of lemon cake in one of Positano’s many restaurants.
+Positano’s roads run from the top of the hills down to the beach, with plenty of stairways along the way.
+There isn’t really too much to do in this Amalfi town other than explore the narrow alleyways, peek into luxury boutiques, or unwind with a cup of tea or coffee and a slice of lemon cake in one of Positano’s many restaurants.

 Beach bums may enjoy checking out Fornillo Beach, located just a short walk away from Positano Harbour.
-This 300 metre (328 yards) long beach is one of the largest on the Amalfi Coast and one of the most glamorous, too.
-It’s a lot less crowded than the main beach in Positano and thus attracts a great crowd of the rich and the famous.
+This 300-metre (328 yards) long beach is one of the largest on the Amalfi Coast.
+It’s one of the most glamorous too.
+It’s a lot less crowded than the main beach in Positano.
+Thus, it attracts a great crowd of the rich and the famous.

 Continue your drive along the Amalfi Coast to reach the town of Amalfi.
-Amalfi is the main town of the Amalfi Coast and on a regular day is quite similar to the other towns along the coast, though you can take a private walking tour of the surrounding villages and scenery.
+Amalfi is the main town of the Amalfi Coast and, on a regular day, is quite similar to the other towns along the coast, though you can take a private walking tour of the surrounding villages and scenery.
 To get a break from the crowds, pop into the Amalfi Cathedral, a peaceful historic church full of artifacts.
 Also inside the Amalfi Cathedral is a beautifully decorated crypt that houses the relics of St. Andrew.